UniMath/TypeTheory/TypeTheory/ALV1/README.md

 The files of this package provide:

 * *CwF_SplitTypeCat_Defs.v*
-  * Definition of object-extension structures, *q*-morphism structures, and functional term structures
+  * Definition of object-extension structures, *q*-morphism structures, and term structures
   * Definition of CwF’s and split type-categories
 * *CwF_SplitTypeCat_Maps.v*
-  * Maps between functional term structures and *q*-morphism structures
+  * Maps between term structures and *q*-morphism structures
 * *CwF_SplitTypeCat_Equivalence.v*
-  * An equivalence of *types* between functional term structures and *q*-morphism structures
+  * An equivalence of *types* between term structures and *q*-morphism structures
 * *CwF_SplitTypeCat_Cats_Standalone.v*
-  * An equivalence of *categories* between functional term structures and *q*-morphism structures
+  * An equivalence of *categories* between term structures and *q*-morphism structures
 * *RelativeUniverses.v*
   * Definition of relative universes
   * Transfer of relative universes along functors
 * *CwF_RelUnivYoneda.v*
-  * An equivalence of types between functional term structures and relative universes on Yoneda
+  * An equivalence of types between term structures and relative universes on Yoneda
 * *RelUnivYonedaCompletion.v*
   * Transfer of relative universes on Yoneda to the Rezk-completion
 * *Summary.v*